openfaas/docs/docs/deployment.md

 # Deployment

-> Note: The best place to get an overview of OpenFaaS is in the [Overview page](./).

 ### A foreword on security

 These instructions are for a development environment.
 If you plan to expose OpenFaaS on the public Internet you need to enable basic authentication with a proxy such as Kong or Traefik at a minimum.
 TLS is also highly recommended and freely available with LetsEncrypt.org.
 [Kong guide](https://github.com/openfaas/faas/blob/master/guide/kong_integration.md) [Traefik guide](https://github.com/openfaas/faas/blob/master/guide/traefik_integration.md).